 New Model Institute for Technology and Engineering

-Speller Metcalfe has delivered Skylon Campus on behalf of the New Model Institute for Technology and Engineering’s (NMITE) – the UK’s first new higher education provider in over 40 years – which is now a flagship site for DfE trials of their new ‘GenZ’ teaching workshops.
+Speller Metcalfe delivered Skylon Campus on behalf of the New Model Institute for Technology and Engineering’s (NMITE) – the UK’s first new higher education provider in over 40 years – which is now a flagship site for DfE trials of their new ‘GenZ’ teaching workshops.

 The timber and steel frame site houses two 700 sqm workshops, the Centre for Advanced Timber Technology (CATT) and Centre for Automated Manufacturing (CAM), five studios and breakout spaces – all built with future flexibility in mind.